cachola25/CS423-Bio-Project/README.md

     1. Navigate to https://zenodo.org/records/6556290#.YoOCXGBBwrk and download the RDS file inside the CS423_Bio Project/R directory
     2. Then, in the CS423_Bio Project/R directory, run the celltype.R script and wait for it to complete.
 You should end up with a metadata.csv file.
     3. Then, navigate to the Python directory and run 'python add_gsm.py' to assign each cell to a GSMID
+    4. You will also need to go into the metadata.csv file and look for the top left column label.
+It will either be shown as "" or Unamed, change this to cell_name
-    4. The information is now properly preprocessed
+    5. The information is now properly preprocessed

 ## To get the CSV data files: